|

 is much reducedto just three days.

 I see.
 Eowyn thought for a moment.
-I can stay
+Then I can

 What is your more curious question, my lady? asked